flotiq/flotiq-docs/docs/panel/content-objects.md

 ![Flotiq Object Editor](images/EditObject.png){: .center .width75 .border}

-The form view also displays information about previous versions of a particular Content Object.
-From this view, you can also switch to older revisions.
-To save older revisions, click on the version tile and click the `Save` button.

 There are 15 types of controls in the dashboard, all described in detail below:

 * [Text](#text)